Human Resources

 • There is a consequent playing down of external and collective (unionization) issues.

-Pages 32-35 of Human Resource Management in a Business Context 2/e discuss the use and meaning of the term 'human resource management', present a number of textbook definitions and provide a working definition for the book:
+Human Resource Management, 4th edition discusses the use and meaning of the term 'human resource management', presents a number of textbook definitions and provide a working definition for the book:

 'A philosophy of people management based on the belief that human resources are uniquely important in sustained business success.
 An organization gains competitive advantage by using its people effectively, drawing on their expertise and ingenuity to meet clearly defined objectives.
 HRM is aimed at recruiting capable, flexible and committed people, managing and rewarding their performance and developing key competencies.'